 - Is award winning!

-The Links Curriculum web-based application allows educators to conduct global and targeted assessments and immediately review results through a variety of reports.
-Baseline and ongoing data can be collected to assess a student's level of independence, while taking into account individualized prompting needs during daily routines.
+Our Links Curriculum web-based application allows educators and others to conduct global and targeted autism assessments.
+Educators can immediately review the results through a variety of easy-to-understand reports that detail the findings.
+Among other things, baseline and ongoing data will be collected to assess a student's level of independence, while taking into account individualized prompting needs for daily routines.
+This Links Curriculum autism assessment is a comprehensive one and provides exceptional value to educators and parents who subsequently choose to utilize the knowledge effectively.

-With the comprehensive Links Curriculum, instructors can develop classroom routines that can be implemented with all students to teach critical skills.
+With the comprehensive Links Curriculum, instructors can develop and polish classroom routines that can be implemented with all students to teach and nurture critical skills.
 The Links Curriculum teaches functional routines by applying evidence-based strategies (including discrete trial training), and includes extensive lesson plans for both individual and group instruction.

 Assessment data collected in the natural environment allows instructors to identify specific routine steps and skills that are problematic for a student.